zuozhenggh/learning-library/ospa-library/appdev/application-development-lab/oda-lab/oda-labguide.md

 1. Fill the `URI` and `YOUR CHANNEL` variables with the information copied on step 4
 <br>![](./media/oda_channel_8.png)

-1. Download the ODA Web SDK script files [script.zip](../files/scripts.zip) to your laptop
+1. Download the ODA Web SDK script files [script.zip](../files/scripts.zip) to your laptop.
+You can download the latest version of the SDK from [Oracle Digital Assistant (ODA) and Oracle Mobile Cloud (OMC) Downloads](https://www.oracle.com/downloads/cloud/amce-downloads.html).

 2. Right click on **Resource**  and select **Import**
 <br>![](./media/oda_channel_9.png)